VRI-UFPR/ufpr-map/README.md

 ## rosbag

 ROSbag is a set of tools for recording from and playing back to ROS topics.
-It is intended to be high-performance and avoids deserialization and reserialization of the messages.

 $ rosbag play dataset_vri4wd_ufpr-map_20230830s001ab.bag